kimoppalfens/kimoppalfens.github.io/_posts/2017-03-24-Setting up an SCCM Labo using Powershell Direct - Part 1.md

 Most of the work on configuring each virtual machine was done using PowerShell Direct.

-The reason we have chosen PowerShell Direct over any available hydration kit is it's flexibility.
-As you'll hopefully notice at the end of this series I can easily adjust the configuration of any of the servers by adding/removing or adjusting a building block.
-This would be a lot harder to achieve using a Hydration Kit.
+The reason we have chosen PowerShell Direct over any available hydration kit is because this allows us to deploy the lab environment(s) for training completely Zero-touch.
+All of the scripts I blog in these series are used in a tasksequence in our "Master" environment to completely prepare the NUCs.

 ## PowerShell Direct ##